DerekMcDermid/CPSC-219/README.md

 - Before commiting, make sure the game compiles and runs properly and alert the team when making commits.

 ## References
--The code that we found online that was used heavily as a blueprint to beginning our team project is: https://codereview.stackexchange.com/questions/9999/text-based-rpg-in-java
+- The code that we found online that was used heavily as a blueprint to beginning our team project is: https://codereview.stackexchange.com/questions/9999/text-based-rpg-in-java